-- Module and theme packages.
-Included in the
+Translated Module and theme packages.
+Magento auto-discovers packages included in the

-- You can use the ready-to-use language packages prepared by other users or you can create your own.
+- Use ready-to-use language packages prepared by other users or create your own.
 The Magento Marketplace offers language packs to download and install.

-- You can customize your translations even further by creating more than one version of a translation for the same language to cover dialects and different phrasing.
+- Customize your translations further by creating more than one version of a translation for the same language to cover dialects and different phrasing.

 - It is recommended, but not enforced, that you do not place variables inside